full-of-foo/express-mongoose-auth-boilerplate/README.md

  * Jasmine (for unit and functional testing)
  * Dockerised Xenial image (for running test and application containers)

+This project is based on the works of [express-boilerplate](https://github.com/full-of-foo/express-boilerplate) and [mongoose-models-boilerplate](https://github.com/full-of-foo/mongoose-models-boilerplate) :heart:.

 ## Usage

 Clone the repo and `cd` into it.
 Then build and run the application with: